It's chilly (in Australia)!! Let's warm up!!

 I will just give you a brief rundown of all the ingredients and what they are good for to make you extra happy you are doing this for yourself 🙂

-This fabulous herb is very warming as it stimulates peripheral circulation, it's a carminative so it promotes gastric secretion which makes it great for any digestive upset including nausea, gas and colic type conditions and it also has a very strong anti-inflammatory action so will help with any muscular and arthritic type pain as well as help any inflammation in the gut.
+This fabulous herb is very warming as it stimulates peripheral circulation.
+It's a carminative so it promotes gastric secretion which makes it great for any digestive upset including nausea, gas and colic type conditions and it also has a very strong anti-inflammatory action, so will help with any muscular and arthritic type pain as well as help any inflammation in the gut.

-Also known as the 'Queen of Spices', this herb is anti-ageing, anti-inflammatory, antiseptic and a strong antioxidant.
-Turmeric contains the phytochemical 'Curcumin' which will help increase your gut health, cleanse your liver, improve your digestion, help control your blood sugar levels (it reduces insulin resistance) and helps fight free radicals in the body which will in turn help with preventing cancer and degenerative diseases of the brain such a Alzheimers and dementia.
+Also known as the 'Queen of Spices', this herb is anti-aging, anti-inflammatory, antiseptic and a strong antioxidant.
+Turmeric contains the phytochemical 'curcumin' which will help increase your gut health, cleanse your liver, improve your digestion, help control your blood sugar levels (it reduces insulin resistance) and helps fight free radicals in the body which will in turn help with preventing cancer and degenerative diseases of the brain such a Alzheimers and dementia.
 Yes. get on your daily dose of turmeric!

 We are 80% water.
 Water flushes our systems.
 Water is the make up of our blood and all our cells.
 Water heals.
 We need more water.
 The end.